SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Soon after, Applejack and Rainbow walked over to Pinkie and Fluttershy.

-"I've got to get goin' too, sugar cube.
+"I've got to get goin' too, sugarcube.
 I've got a few chores around the farm that need doin' before the day's end," Applejack said.

 Pinkie hugged Applejack.
 "It's okay, thanks for coming."